adamsilver/fdpb/03-Book-A-Flight.md

 };
 ```

-The script replaces the select box with a text box and adds a down arrow button, suggestions panel and status box.
-Then as the user types it shows suggestions to the user.
+The script replaces the select box with a text box and adds a down arrow button, menu and status box.
+As the user types it shows suggestions.

 Notes: